 - A second related focus of Dr. Mason’s lab is to identify novel tumor-associated antigens and to develop single-chain fragment variable targeting systems that can be used alone or in concert with cell based therapies to target spontaneous occurring tumors.
 Through innovative clinical trials in canine cancer patients, the lab works in concert with clinical oncologists to evaluate the safety and efficacy of both active immunization and passive adoptive transfer of genetically modified T cells in the treatment of spontaneously occurring cancer.

-Dr. Mason has launched a new study: "Bone Cancer Vaccine Now Being Evaluated for Dogs with Osteosarcoma Without Amputation"
+Recently, Dr. Mason launched a new study, "Bone Cancer Vaccine Now Being Evaluated for Dogs with Osteosarcoma Without Amputation."

 Clinical Trial: Evaluation of a recombinant bacteria vaccine to treat bone cancer in dogs